Codaisseur/using_state_ts/README.md

 3. Added `AwesomeAnimals` component with indices used in mapped render
 4. Added `ArticleList` component which maps over an array of articles and renders an `ArticleCard` for each one of them
 5. Fixed React's key warnings
+6. A button to clear all the articles